Combinatorics of faithfully balanced modules: Introduction

 For example there are $(2-1)(2^2-1)(2^3-1)=21$ basic faithfully balanced $\Lambda_3$-modules.
-More generally, the number of faithfully balanced modules in which the indecomposable summands have multiplicity at most $q$ is

 Also, any basic faithfully balanced module for $\Lambda_n$ has at least $n$ summands, and the number with exactly $n$ summands is $n!$.
 For comparison, note that the number of basic tilting modules for $\Lambda_n$ is the $n$th Catalan number, see \cites{Gab81,hille_vol_tilting,Rin16}.
-One should remark that faithfully balanced modules for more general algebras may have less summands that the number of isomorphism classes of simple modules.
-As an example, we can consider the direct sum of all the modules in a set of representatives of isomorphism classes of projective-injective modules for an Auslander algebra.
+In section~\ref{s:quadratic} we use Theorem~\ref{t:fbcount} to count faithfully balanced modules over certain quadratic Nakayama algebras.
+One should remark that the number of summands of a faithfully balanced module for a more general algebra may be less than the number of isomorphism classes of simple modules.
+For example the direct sum of the indecomposable projective-injective modules for an Auslander algebra is faithfully balanced.
 This can also happen for some non-linear orientations of the path algebra of $A_n$ for $n\geq 5$.

-In section \ref{section_interleaved}, we investigate the combinatorics of the set of faithfully balanced modules with exactly $n$ indecomposable summands that we denote by $\fb (n)$.
-We prove the following.
+In section \ref{section_interleaved}, we investigate the combinatorics of faithfully balanced modules with exactly $n$ indecomposable summands.
+Recall that an increasing binary tree with $n$ vertices is a binary tree with a labelling of the vertices by the integers $1,\dots,n$, such that the label of any vertex is less that that of any of its children.
+See Definition~\ref{d:interleaved} for the notion of an `interleaved tree'.

-\begin{thm} Given $n$, there are explicit bijections between the following types of objects: \begin{itemize} \item[(i)]basic faithfully balanced modules for $\Lambda_n$ with exactly $n$ indecomposable summands; \item[(ii)]interleaved trees with $n$ vertices; \item[(iii)]increasing binary trees with $n$ vertices; \item[(iv)]functions $f:\{1,\dots,n\}\to \{1,\dots,n\}$ which are \emph{self-bounded}, meaning that $f(i)\le i$ for all $i$. \end{itemize} These restrict to bijections between basic tilting modules; binary trees; well-ordered increasing binary trees and non-decreasing self-bounded functions. \end{thm}
+\begin{thm} Given $n$, there are explicit bijections between the following types of objects: \begin{itemize} \item[(i)]faithfully balanced modules for $\Lambda_n$ with exactly $n$ indecomposable summands; \item[(ii)]interleaved trees with $n$ vertices; \item[(iii)]increasing binary trees with $n$ vertices; \item[(iv)]functions $f:\{1,\dots,n\}\to \{1,\dots,n\}$ which are \emph{self-bounded}, meaning that $f(i)\le i$ for all $i$. \end{itemize} These restrict to bijections between basic tilting modules; binary trees; well-ordered increasing binary trees and non-decreasing self-bounded functions. \end{thm}

-We also prove that there is a simple bijection between the set of faithfully balanced modules with $n$ summands and the set of tree-like tableaux in the sense of \cite{tree-like}.
-The bijection consists of deleting the empty rows and columns of the Young diagram.
+Writing $\fb (n)$ for the set of faithfully balanced modules with exactly $n$ indecomposable summands, we also prove that there is a simple bijection between $\fb (n)$ and the set of tree-like tableaux of size $n$ in the sense of \cite{tree-like}.